henridb/medium-articles/quantum-sat/main.md

 Solving more efficiently those problems using quantum computing would then enable us to use the quantum advantage for many discrete problems.
-We could then sell our quantum SAT solver or use the SaaS approach and sell our expertise by helping companies to efficiently solve their discrete problems using quantum computers.

 # Good candidates for quantum computing